IBE160/SG-Lotte/docs/test-design-epic-1.md

 ## Mitigation Plans

 ### R-001: AI plan generation fails (Score: 9)
-**Mitigation Strategy:** Implement a robust validation layer for all OpenAI API responses against a strict Pydantic schema.
+**Mitigation Strategy:** Implement a robust validation layer for all Pydantic AI framework with Gemini 2.5 responses against a strict Pydantic schema.
 If validation fails or the API call times out, the system will fall back to serving a pre-defined default plan from the database.
 All failures will be logged with high priority for immediate review.
 **Owner:** DEV
 **Timeline:** Sprint 1
 **Status:** Planned